SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 ## How to install other software yourself

 *For Perl & Python modules or R packages*, we encourage you to set up directories in your home and/or lab folders for installing your own copies locally.
-Instructions on how to install these are available from the [How To](https://portal.supercomputing.wales/index.php/index/how-to-guides-archive/) pages on the Super Computing Wales portal.
+Instructions on how to install these are available from the [How To](https://portal.supercomputing.wales/index.php/index/how-to-guides-archive/) pages on the Supercomputing Wales portal.

 ## Requesting additional software